reddevill007/System-Design-Simplified/README.md

 1. You add it to your cart and proceed to checkout.
 2. At the same time, your friend also tries to buy the same iPhone.

 Without isolation, the database might let both of you buy it, causing issues like double-selling.
-Isolation ensures one of you gets the phone, and the other is notified that it's out of stock.
+Isolation ensures one of you gets the phone, and the other is notified that it’s out of stock.

 **How Databases Implement Isolation**:

 - **Locking**:
-  - Transactions lock rows or tables while they're being processed.
+  - Transactions lock rows or tables while they’re being processed.
   - Other transactions must wait or operate on a snapshot of the data.
 - **Isolation Levels**:
   - Databases provide different levels of isolation depending on the use case:
     1. **Read Uncommitted**: Transactions can see uncommitted changes (fast but risky).
     2. **Read Committed**: Transactions see only committed changes.
-    3. **Repeatable Read**: Ensures data read multiple times doesn't change during the transaction.
+    3. **Repeatable Read**: Ensures data read multiple times doesn’t change during the transaction.
     4. **Serializable**: The strictest level, ensuring full isolation.
 - Example in SQL:
   ```sql